adamkocsis/Rcourse/Exercises/2023-01-17_favia-occurrencecount.md

 4. Calculate how many different collections (entries in the `collection_no` column) there are in this stage!
 This should be a single numeric value.

-5. Calculate which `stg` numbers does this genus occurs!
+5. Calculate which `stg` numbers does this genus occur in!
 This should be a numeric vector.

 6. Calculate the number of occurrences and collections in every stage!
 These should be two numeric vectors.